merge-api/merge-sdk-kotlin/README.md

 for (candidate in atsCandidatesExpandedResponse.results ?: listOf()) {
     // since each candidate is now of type Candidate.Expanded, each property will be of type JsonNode or
-    // List<JsonNode>, so in this case we take the first one and re-deserialize it again to type Applicaton since we
+    // List<JsonNode>, so in this case we take the first one and re-deserialize it again to type Application since we
     // had expanded it in our call.
 Other properties will remain the same. if (candidate.applications?.isNotEmpty() == true) {
         val applicationFromExpandedCandidate = mapper.convertValue(